- Business Use of Home

 Deduction for Meals – Family day care providers are allowed to deduct the cost of meals provided to the children in their care.
 However, separating the cost of food between that used for day care versus for personal use can be a record-keeping nightmare.

 To minimize disputes with family care providers about the amount of their meal deduction and the quality of their substantiation, IRS will allow them to use standard meal and snack rates to compute the deductible cost of food instead of deducting actual costs.
 Recordkeeping is also simplified if standard rates are used.
 The simplified deduction for each meal and snack bought and served to an eligible child during day care is equal to the US Department of Agriculture’s Tier I Child and Adult Food Care Program’s (CAFCP’s) reimbursement rates for meals and snacks served in day care homes.
-The rates are adjusted annually, and the rates for 2018 are:
+The rates are adjusted annually:

 The rates do not include the cost of nonfood supplies (e.g., utensils, paper napkins and paper towels), which may be deducted separately.
 The number of meals per day per child is limited to a maximum of one breakfast, one lunch, one dinner and three snacks.
 The following is an example of the daily maximum allowance in the contiguous states (the maximum for Alaska and Hawaii will be higher).